Juiced Bikes launches special edition 35 MPH HyperScrambler 2 e-bike

-Juiced Bikes is back with a new edition of its highest performance electric bike yet, the HyperScrambler 2.
-This time the company’s founder Tora Harris has reworked the aesthetics of the bike in a limited edition run to create the the Founder’s Edition HyperScrambler 2.
+Juiced Bikes is back with a new edition of its highest-performance electric bike yet – the HyperScrambler 2.
+This time, the company’s founder, Tora Harris, has reworked the aesthetics of the bike in a limited edition run to create the Founder’s Edition HyperScrambler 2.

-Only 150 of the e-bikes will be made, with each coming individually numbered to let you know how quick you were at ordering one.
+Only 150 of these e-bikes will be made, each coming individually numbered to let you know how quick you were at ordering one.

 The limited series of Founder’s Edition bikes still carry the same impressive performance specs as the original HyperScrambler 2 that we know and love.

-That means it gets a 1,000W Retroblade motor with a peak power output of 2,000W and a maximum speed (in unlocked mode) of a published “30+ mph”.
-The true top speed has been tested by numerous riders as actually reaching closer to 35 mph (56 km/h).
+That means it gets a 1,000W Retroblade motor with a peak power output of 2,000W and a maximum speed (in unlocked mode) of a published “30+ mph.”
+The true top speed has been tested by numerous riders, actually reaching closer to 35 mph (56 km/h).

-The HyperScrambler 2 also carries a pair of high capacity batteries to make sure that the power-hungry motor and and controller can go the distance.
-In fact, that distance is listed as 100 miles (160 km) of range per charge.
+The HyperScrambler 2 also carries a pair of high-capacity batteries to make sure that the power-hungry motor and controller can go the distance.
+In fact, that distance is listed as 100 miles (160 kilometers) of range per charge.

-The bike isn’t just fast though, it’s also comfortable.
+The bike isn’t just fast, though – it’s also comfortable.
 Front and rear suspension turn this into a full-suspension electric moped.
-A huge head light with built-in bluetooth speaker make it fun to ride, and there’s even a full LED light package including turn signals.
+A huge headlight and a built-in Bluetooth speaker make it fun to ride, and there’s even a full LED light package, including turn signals.

-The Founder’s Edition HyperScrambler 2 has a few added accessories personally selected and crafted by Tora to turn the bike into his dream of what the HS2 could truly become.
-That includes a custom green colorway, upgraded tan saddle, headlight fairing that works like a small windscreen (and might just add an extra mile of range if you stay tucked behind it), custom race plates with Juiced bikes year of founding (not many e-bike companies have been around since 2009!) and new all-terrain 4″ fat tires that have never before been offered on the HyperScrambler 2.
+The Founder’s Edition HyperScrambler 2 has a few added accessories personally selected and crafted by Harris to turn the bike into his dream of what the HS2 could truly become.
+That includes a custom green colorway, upgraded tan saddle, headlight fairing that works like a small windscreen (and might just add an extra mile of range if you stay tucked behind it), custom race plates with Juiced bike’s year of founding (not many e-bike companies have been around since 2009!), and new all-terrain 4-inch fat tires that have never before been offered on the HyperScrambler 2.

-It does so at a price though, which is around $3,099 for the regular edition of the bike.
-The Founder’s Edition here will set you back $3,499 when it opens for orders on January 19th.
+It does so at a price, though, which is around $3,099 for the regular edition of the bike.
+The Founder’s Edition here will set you back $3,499 when it opens for orders on January 19.

 Electrek’s Take

-Not only is the Juiced Hyperscrambler 2 already an amazing e-bike, but the Founder’s Edition looks badass.
-I love that green colorway and tan seat, plus that headlight fairing adds the motorcycle vibes this e-bike always deserved.
-I’m not sure if I want to hear other people’s music blasting out of the bluetooth speaker as they ride down the boardwalk, but the rest all checks my boxes.
+Not only is the Juiced HyperScrambler 2 already an amazing e-bike, but the Founder’s Edition looks badass.
+I love that green colorway, tan seat, and headlight fairing add to the motorcycle vibes this e-bike always deserved.
+I’m not sure if I want to hear other people’s music blasting out of the Bluetooth speaker as they ride down the boardwalk, but the rest checks my boxes.

 FTC: We use income earning auto affiliate links.
 More.

-Note: [Update: The Founders Edition HyperScrambler 2 has just launched for pre-order on Juiced’s site.
-The quantity is limited to 150 bikes and they will begin shipping in March of this year.]